 Cuenca occupies a dramatic position surrounded on three sides by the gorges of the rivers Huecar and Jucar.
 Overhanging these gorges are the tall, balconied 'hanging' houses for which Cuenca is famous.
 One of them has been coverted into an excellent Museum of Abstract Art.
 This gives you a chance to enter one of the Hanging Houses as well as to admire the exhibits.
 As well as the 'Hanging Houses' many other very tall houses stand right on the edges of the gorges.

 Cuenca is a fortified city which is so well preserved that it has been given UNESCO World Heritage status.
-It also has a magnificent gothic cathedral - the first built in Spain.

 The Hanging Houses, 'Casas Colgadas' were originally summer houses for the royal family.
 The two houses are 15th century buildings with balconies hanging over the cliff face.
 One is now the Museo de Arte Abstracto, the Museum of Abstract Art.
 Works by Antonio Tapies and Fernando Zobel amongst many more are here.
 It is one of Spain's best Abstract Art collections.
 Go to the bridge of San Pablo for the best pictures of the houses.